szelongq/tp/docs/UserGuide.md

 * The values of LEAVEBALANCE, HOURS_WORKED and OVERTIME **must be non-negative integers.**
 * The value of HOURLYSALARY **must be a non-negative number with up to 2 decimal places.**
 * **NOTE:** The edit command is unable to directly edit the dates of leaves taken by employees.
-Refer to the `addLeaves` and `removeLeaves` commands below instead to edit the dates.
+Refer to the `assignLeave` and `removeLeavesBefore` commands below instead to edit the dates.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com l/15` Edits the phone number, email address and leaves of the 1st employee to be `91234567`, `johndoe@example.com` and `15` respectively.